scream104/psych596/activities/moderation-mediation/spss/moderation-mediation-instructions-spss.md

    - highlight (select) the code in the Syntax window and click the big green triangle to run the selection - due to a quirk of SPSS you may need to run the selection twice
    - you should see new variables called `age_cent`, `screensize_cent`, and `age_centXscreensize_cent` in your file
-   - We should have actually first selected only the cases that have valid values for all the columns we are using (`age`, `imaginary_screensize`, `raw_score`) - this is not really necessary because all cases have valid values in this data -  but it is good practice to always be mindful of how many complete cases you have for a given set of variables, as it will affect calculations such as mean-centering.
+   - We should have actually first selected only the cases that have valid values for all the columns we are using (`age`, `imaginary_screensize`, `raw_score`) - this is not really necessary because all cases have valid values in this data -  but it is good practice to always be mindful of how many complete cases you have for a given set of variables, as it will affect calculations such as mean-centering (and you should always be watching out for and thinking about missing values).

 - Then run a new model that is the same as the last one except you use the centered variables (and interaction of the centered variables) as the predictors.